sanyaade-iot/blog/_posts/2014-12-12-holiday-lights.md

 </a>
 </div>

 I hope if you're reading this that you're feeling inspired to make your own Holiday Cheer system!
-Jump over to the <a href="http://www.hackster.io/middleca/holiday-cheer-lights">Holiday Cheer Lights build post to read more about how we put it together.</a>
+Jump over to the <a href="http://www.hackster.io/middleca/holiday-cheer-lights">Holiday Cheer Lights build post on Hackster to read more about how we put it together.</a>

 <iframe width="560" height="315" src="//www.youtube.com/embed/qrIeK0qqG94" frameborder="0" allowfullscreen></iframe>